Writers

 Edward Ortiz is an arts and science writer who has written for The Sacramento Bee, The Boston Globe, and The Providence Journal.
 He is also a contributor to Symphony Magazine and www.newmusicbox.org.

 Emily Wilson lives in San Francisco.
-She writes for radio, print, and the web, including Smithsonian.com, Daily Beast, 48 Hills, Hyperallergic, Latino USA, Women’s Media Center, California Magazine, and SF Weekly.
-She also teaches adults getting their high school diplomas at City College of San Francisco.
+She has written for many different outlets, including Smithsonian.com, The Daily Beast, 48 Hills, Hyperallergic, Latino USA, Women’s Media Center, The Observer, Alta Journal, California Magazine, and SF Weekly.
+For many years, she taught adults getting their high school diplomas at City College of San Francisco.

-Giacomo Fiore is an Italian-born guitarist and musicologist specializing in U.S. Experimentalism and intonation.
-He teaches at the San Francisco Conservatory, USF, and UCSC.
+Giacomo Fiore is an Italian-born guitarist and musicologist specializing in U.S. experimentalism and intonation.
+He teaches at USF and UCSC.

 Gil French was concert editor of American Record Guide from 2005 to 2020.
 He has reviewed recordings and concerts since 1988.
 He also served as midday classical host in public radio from 1988 to 2003.